 - Abdominal pain

-Postural orthostatic tachycardia syndrome is an autonomic disorder that is much more common in teenagers than in younger children.
+Postural orthostatic tachycardia syndrome (POTS) is an autonomic disorder that is much more common in teenagers than in younger children.
 The main symptom is orthostatic intolerance, a condition where a significantly reduced volume of blood returns to the heart after someone stands up from a lying position.
 Symptoms may include:

 - Sleep problems